Mitchell Santner

 Mitchell Santner - IPL factfile

-- Mitchell Santner was a Chennai Super Kings (CSK) man for five seasons from 2019 to 2024, and was part of the title-winning units in IPL 2021 and IPL 2023.
+- Mitchell Santner was a Chennai Super Kings (CSK) man for five seasons from 2019 to 2024 and was part of the title-winning units in 2021 and 2023.

-- Being an overseas player and among the many spinners CSK had in their attack because of spin-friendly conditions at home at Chepauk, Santner never really got a proper run there - the six games he played in IPL 2022 was the most he got in a season.
+- Being an overseas player and among the many spinners CSK had in their attack due to spin-friendly conditions at home, Santner never really got a proper run there; the six games he played in 2022 were the most he got in a season.

-- Santner was released by CSK before the last IPL auction, and was bought by Mumbai Indians (MI) for INR 2 crore.
+- He took 15 wickets at an economy rate of 7.06 in those six years.
+Santner was released by CSK before the 2025 auction, and was bought by Mumbai Indians (MI) for INR 2 crore.